TataOgg/django-graphql-lab/README.md

 Then run 127.0.0.1:8000 and check if it's working.

+## Configuration files
+The configuration files are activated with the source command.

-The .env.dev setting is offered as a working example for the docker full run.
+* The .env.dev setting is offered as a working example for the docker full run.

-The .env.local setting is offered as a working example for only the db running on docker.
+* The .env.local setting is offered as a working example for only the db running on docker.

 ## Requests compilation